 - Application- $25 U.S. to complete the application for admission online.

 - TOEFL Scores- Required for all students whose primary language is not English unless they have earned a N.Y.S.
-Regents Diploma.
+Regents Diploma or their primary instruction has been English - score of 80 or higher.

 - SAT or ACT Scores- Students are required to take the SAT or ACT as part of their application to the college.
 These scores are also used together with high school grades to determine scholarship.
 Download the SAT bulletin at http://www.collegeboard.org